Skip to content

 Genre shelving also requires extra time and research to identify the books with which you are unfamiliar.

-Remember that pupil librarians are a fantastic resource for this task if they receive suitable training first.
+Remember that with the right training pupil librarians are a fantastic resource for many of the tasks required for organising your library.
 For example, they can help research a title’s genre.
 You may have to separate the books appropriately for them and give them the corresponding labels, but they will enjoy being able to help prepare stock, will develop further skills, and experience a sense of pride and ownership in their library.

 Remember that it’s perfectly acceptable to tailor the way you arrange your school library to your pupil needs and demands.
 It can be highly effective to categorise your fiction according to genre (whether you alphabetise this or not is your decision), and maintain your non-fiction according to its Dewey classification.